empty916/natur/doc/README.en.md

 #### STEP1.
 Create a store instance

-**this step needs to be done before using the inject method, because the inject method depends on the instance of the store**
+**This step needs to be done before the component is rendered, because the component wrapped by the inject method depends on the instance of the store when rendering.**

 ```js
 import { createStore } from 'react-natural-store'